isaacksdata/csort/docs/source/pre_commit.rst

         args: ["--skip-patterns=test_", "--skip-patterns=_test.py"]

 * personalised configurations
-    Csort in pre-commit can be configured by the user through CLI arguments or through a config file - see :ref:`config-label`
+    |project_name| in pre-commit can be configured by the user through CLI arguments or through a config
+    file - see :ref:`config-label`

 .. code-block:: yaml